 Motion Capture of a Knight in ArmorMotion study

 For this mocap session, the main issue was related to the reflective surface of the armor.
-Indeed, reflections can be perceived as markers by the camera, introducing a lot of unwanted artefacts.
+Indeed, reflections can be perceived as markers by the camera, introducing a lot of unwanted artifacts.
 By tuning our MXT40S cameras’ parameters and the reconstruction settings, we were able to solve this issue and collect good data for his study.

 Daniel Jacquet – History Department, Faculty of Humanities, University of Geneva